For your business

 actually do.

-The setup looks different for a water filter company than it does for a personal trainer or a contractor.
-Here’s what it looks like inside a few of the businesses I work with.
+The same starter package gets tuned differently for a water filter company than it does for a personal trainer or a contractor.
+Here’s what that looks like inside a few of the businesses I work with.

 Generic AI is a box.
-Your AI should be a member of the team — one who’s read every quote you’ve sent and knows how you talk to customers.
+Your AI should be fenced into your business — one that’s read your examples and knows how you talk to customers.

 The Vialine approach